An analysis of the Thrive LDN community conversations

 - Work in local communities to prevent isolation and build connections as a first step in suicide prevention.

-- Encourage the 16 London boroughs and the City of London who have not yet had a community conversations to organise one.
+- Encourage the 16 London boroughs and the City of London who have not yet had a community conversation to organise one.